AsumVictor/endiAPI/docs/VIDEO_TRANSCRIPTION_FLOW.md

 ### Required Storage Bucket

-Create a storage bucket in Supabase:
+You need to create a storage bucket in Supabase:

 **Bucket Name:** `captions`